Rohan1924/Mindvault/README.md

 MindVault is a personal knowledge management demo with two interfaces:

 - A web demo for storing and querying information
-- A Kotlin Android app for mobile interaction flow
+- A Kotlin Android app for mobile interaction

 The project is focused on concept validation, UI behavior, and learning outcomes.